pcompassion/open-investing-doc/content/posts/curriculum.md

     -   MIT OpenCourseWare Calculus courses or Khan Academy's Calculus section.

-#### <span class="org-todo todo TODO">TODO</span> Solve a set of differentiation problems focusing on polynomial, exponential, and logarithmic functions. {#solve-a-set-of-differentiation-problems-focusing-on-polynomial-exponential-and-logarithmic-functions-dot}
+####  Solve a set of differentiation problems focusing on polynomial, exponential, and logarithmic functions. {#solve-a-set-of-differentiation-problems-focusing-on-polynomial-exponential-and-logarithmic-functions-dot}

-#### <span class="org-todo todo TODO">TODO</span> Solve integration problems for the same set of functions. {#solve-integration-problems-for-the-same-set-of-functions-dot}
+####  Solve integration problems for the same set of functions. {#solve-integration-problems-for-the-same-set-of-functions-dot}

-#### <span class="org-todo todo TODO">TODO</span> Explain, in your own words, the significance of derivatives in understanding rate of change and its potential relevance to finance. {#explain-in-your-own-words-the-significance-of-derivatives-in-understanding-rate-of-change-and-its-potential-relevance-to-finance-dot}
+####  Explain, in your own words, the significance of derivatives in understanding rate of change and its potential relevance to finance. {#explain-in-your-own-words-the-significance-of-derivatives-in-understanding-rate-of-change-and-its-potential-relevance-to-finance-dot}

 ### Week 4: Financial Markets Overview {#week-4-financial-markets-overview}